cogentcore/core/README.md

 * impl ViewBox options

-* need path validator code -- parser seems to be working but needs validator with better err msgs
 * also re-render data string after parsing to be more human friendly.

 * highlight, lowlight versions of lighter-darker that are relative to current